RAPZ0D/Machine-Learning-with-R-programming/README.md

 ### What is Natural Language Processing?

 Natural Language Processing (NLP) is a field of artificial intelligence focused on the interaction between computers and human languages.
 It involves the analysis, understanding, and generation of human language data.

+### Usage of NLP in R:

+In R, NLP is facilitated by various libraries and packages, such as `tm` (Text Mining), `nlp` (Natural Language Processing), `tidytext`, and `text2vec`.
+These packages provide tools and functions to preprocess, analyze, and visualize text data.
+Some common tasks performed in NLP using R include:

+- **Text Preprocessing**: Cleaning and preprocessing raw text data by removing stopwords, stemming, lemmatization, and tokenization.

+- **Sentiment Analysis**: Determining the sentiment or emotional tone of text data, such as positive, negative, or neutral sentiments.

+- **Topic Modeling**: Identifying topics or themes present in a collection of documents using techniques like Latent Dirichlet Allocation (LDA).

+- **Named Entity Recognition (NER)**: Identifying and classifying named entities such as people, organizations, and locations in text data.

+- **Text Classification**: Categorizing text data into predefined categories or classes based on its content.